Garmelon/PFERD/README.md

 ### Upgrading from 2.0.0 to 2.1.0+

-- The `IliasDirectoryType` type was renamed to `IliasElementType` and is now far more detailed:
+- The `IliasDirectoryType` type was renamed to `IliasElementType` and is now far more detailed.
   The new values are: `REGULAR_FOLDER`, `VIDEO_FOLDER`, `EXERCISE_FOLDER`, `REGULAR_FILE`, `VIDEO_FILE`, `FORUM`, `EXTERNAL_LINK`.
 - Forums and external links are skipped automatically if you use the `kit_ilias` helper.